mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 - IEEE Std 802.1CB-2017: Frame Replication and Elimination for Reliability
 - IEEE Std 802.1CM-2018: Time-Sensitive Networking for Fronthaul

-> **Note 1**: In computer science, the real-time application describes hardware and software systems subject to a real-time constraint.
+> **Note 3**: In computer science, the real-time application describes hardware and software systems subject to a real-time constraint.
 Real-time programs must guarantee the expected time relationships between the selected events and outcomes of the data processing process.
 In other words, deploying the real-time application, time must be considered as an important factor affecting the application correctness.
 Conversely, increasing processing or communication speed is not always required for the real-time application correctness.
-A very good example is Voice over IP where very hard time constraints required to correctly replay the sound can be meat using nondeterministic communication over the Internet.
+A very good example is Voice over IP where very hard time constraints required to correctly replay the sound can be met using nondeterministic communication over the Internet.
 Another example where we have time constraints but the overall speed of processing engine is usually irrelevant is any thermal process.

 #### Medium Access Control